 Show simple item record

 dc.identifier.urihttp://hdl.handle.net/2123/14709

 dc.description.abstractObjective: To compare a novel code-word alarm with a commercially available wireless alarm for treating enuresis Design: Randomised controlled trial with blinding of study personnel and outcome assessors Setting: A tertiary paediatric centre Patients: Children aged six to eighteen with at least three wet nights per week in the previous 6 months referred by doctors Outcomes: Primary outcome: the proportion who achieved a full response (14 consecutive dry nights) by 16 weeks.
 Secondary outcomes: change in frequency of wetting, duration of alarm training, percentage of wet nights that the child woke to the alarm, adherence to treatment, adverse events and satisfaction with treatment.
 Results: Of the 353 participants, 176 were assigned to the code-word alarm and 177 to control.
 At 16 weeks, 54% (95% CI, 47% to 61%) in the experimental group and 47% (95% CI, 40% to 55%) in the control group had achieved a full response (p=0.22), with 74% and 66% respectively attaining a 50% or more reduction in wetting frequency (p=0.14).
 The experimental group woke more often than the control group (median percentage of waking 88% versus 77%, p=0.003) and had greater reduction in wet nights (median reduction 10 versus 9 nights per fortnight).
 Fewer in the experimental group discontinued therapy before achieving a full response (27% versus 37% discontinued, p=0.04).
 There were no significant differences in relapse rates at 6 months, adverse events or satisfaction between the two alarms.
 In a post hoc subgroup analysis of children with monosymptomatic enuresis, more in the experimental group achieved a full response (66% versus 52%, p=0.047), with higher median percentage of waking (89% versus 79%, p=0.006) and greater reduction in wet nights (median reduction 12 versus 9 nights per fortnight).
-Conclusions: Although the code-word alarm increased waking, no difference in full response rates was demonstrated between the two alarms.en_AU
+Conclusions: Although the code-word alarm increased waking, no difference in full response rates was demonstrated between the two alarms.en

 dc.relationNHMRC Project Grant.
-570761en_AU
+570761en

-dc.subjectnocturnal enuresisen_AU
+dc.subjectnocturnal enuresisen

-dc.subjectbehaviour controlen_AU
+dc.subjectbehaviour controlen

-dc.subject.asrcFoR::111403 - Paediatricsen_AU
+dc.subject.asrcFoR::111403 - Paediatricsen

+Show simple item record